-Crystal Palace Park, Anerley Hill, London, SE19 2BA
+Crystal Palace Park – Canada Gate Entrance (cycles and car parking): Anerley Hill, SE19 2BA

 Any rider under 16 years old is categorised as a Youth rider under British Cycling regs (though once you turn 16, you have a choice to ride out the season as youth or convert to Junior).
 Youth categories are A, B, C, D and E which equate to under 16, under 14, under 12, under 10 and under 8.
 Youth riders can ONLY enter on the evening of the race itself.
 The desk where you enter is located a few metres from the start / finish line of the circuit, within the park.
 Please see the circuit map where the location is marked in orange as “DP Liaison”.
 Youth riders must present a British Cycling racing licence when entering (or an equivalent UCI-recognised licence if they are normally based outside the UK).

-In order to avoid handling cash we have decided to make entry to all youth races free for 2021.
+We have decided that for 2023 all youth races will remain free to enter.
 In exchange for your race licence you will receive a pair of race numbers and a helmet cover in a colour that matches your category.
 If your helmet is the same colour as the helmet cover, then you don’t need to wear the cover – just hand it back to the signing-on staff showing them your helmet.
 Pin your race numbers one either side, on your lower back.

 Race times are as follows: